You Need a Password Manager | Don't Use Browser Password Managers

 Steve Gibson's initial support of LastPass was one of the main reasons I felt I could recommend LastPass.

-He's now moving to Bitwarden as are most of the security folks I follow.
+Following the 2022 LastPass security breaches he's now moved to Bitwarden as have most of the security folks I follow.

 Learn more about the LastPass security breach.